benvonhandorf/nOPe-1/subassembly/encoder/prototype/kicad_circular_tracks_test/DESIGN.md

 #### Option 1

-Free pin 1 for ADC/DAC
+Free pin 1 for ADC/DAC - Selected this design and implemented

 - 1 -
   - ADC - Voltage divider for I2C ID